Mathematics

 Core Maths (AQA)

-To support students, we offer Level 3 core maths (This is 40% of an A-Level and will account for 20 UCAS points; improving opportunities on students’ University applications).
+To support students, we offer Level 3 core maths (this is 40% of an A-Level and will account for 20 UCAS points; improving opportunities on students’ university applications).

 Core maths concentrates on skills and techniques used in other A-Level subjects.
 Lessons are prepared by liaising with other departments so as to use examples from other A-Level subjects.
+We time our lessons so that students meet mathematical concepts before they meet them in their other subjects.

 Core maths is especially useful for students taking science or social science A-Levels.
 However, due to its focus on real world applications of mathematics, it is beneficial to all students regardless of their choice of subjects.